 I’m certain that my lack of fear when it comes to scary looking clowns stems from the fact that, even when they have big, sharp yellow teeth, I just see them as people that make balloon animals to put smiles on little kids faces.
 Maybe if IT’s costume wasn’t so bright and colourful, I might be horrified.
 Or maybe I find there to be greater horrors in the world.
 Whatever the answer, I’ve come to the way of thinking that people who are scared of clowns are those who developed a fear of clowns at a young age.
 Whether it be from watching the original IT movie or simply just never liking clowns to begin with.
 It’s likely that had I watched IT when I was a relatively young child – one who saw those sharp clown teeth close-up, perhaps I’d have a reasonable fear of clowns too.

 As for what I think about the movie, to begin with, I found the kid actors to be more convincing than most – if not all of the adults.
 Maybe it’s a style of the time but I certainly wasn’t a fan of the ‘extreme overacting’ several of the adults appeared to be guilty of.
-Second, this is likely also due to that period in time, but… my goodness did all that seemingly ceaseless panning of the camera become annoying.
-Third, the story seemed to move at quite a slow pace but then finally, the entering of the sewer happened and I was very much awake, though I must add, still definitely not scared.
+Second, this is likely also due to that period in time, but… my goodness, all that seemingly ceaseless panning of the camera sure did become annoying.
+Third, the story appeared to move at quite a slow pace but then finally, the entering of the sewer happened and I was very much awake; though I must add, still definitely not scared.